0x41414141-code/0x41414141-code.github.io/_posts/2025-11-01-Spaghetti.markdown

 ---

 layout: post
 title: "Huntress CTF 2025 - Spaghetti"
-categories: writeup forensics misc
+categories: writeup forensics deobfuscation
 permalink: :categories/:title

 ---

-## Challenge Prompt
+## Challenge Description

 > You know, I've been thinking... at the end of the day, spaghetti is really just strings of pasta!
 >